sdoboli/Lab8_CSC16_S21/README.md

  Congratulations!
 You are now ready to start your assignment.

 A)
-	1) Open the the firstProgram.cpp file using the visual studio code editor.
+	1) Open the lab1_1.cpp file using the visual studio code editor.
 Look at the code.
-	2) Choose at least two testing values for i.
-Write down the expected output of the program
-   	3) Compile the firstProgram.cpp by typing:
+   	2) Compile the lab1_1.cpp by typing:

-		make firstProgram
+		make lab1_1

-	4) Run the program repeatedly for each testing value you chose:
+	3) Add code for each comment line with add code.
+You can compile and run the program at any time with: make lab1_1  && ./lab1_1
+	4) When you finished, run the program with the following command.
+This will save the output of the file in a file called out_lab1_1
-		./firstProgram |tee -a out_firstProgram
+		./lab1_1 |tee -a out_lab1_1
-	5) What do you observe about the value of halfI.
-	6) Change the expression on the right side of halfI = i/2 with alternatives 2) and (3) mentioned on the same line as comment.
-For each alternative save the program, compile it (see 2) and run it (3) with the same testing values you chose at 2.
-Do you see any differences?
-If not, go back to 1 and change your testing values.
-Type: "rm out_firstProgram" to delete the output of the program so far and repeat 3 - 6.

 	D) Update changes to your local repository
 	Type: git status

 	You will see the following: